 - Consider the supply chain and export control risk.

-- Monitor developments in this space – the NCSC expect many commercial products and services to transition to quantum-safe cryptography when the NIST standards are published in the next few months and protocols (IPSec, TLS etc.) are updated to support this.
+- Monitor developments in this space – the NCSC expect many commercial products and services to transition to quantum-safe cryptography when the NIST standards are published and protocols (IPSec, TLS etc.) are updated to support this.
 As well as the NCSC, standards bodies NIST and ETSI have said they will provide guidance for transition to quantum safe cryptography which should help organisations mitigate their transition risk.
 It will, however, take time for organisations to be ready to make this transition (as set out in this helpful inforgraphic from the US government) and so now is the time to start preparing.

 For more information on quantum, please see our quantum computing podcasts series, which includes a podcast on Cyber security in the era of quantum with Dr Ali El Kaafarani and Robert Hannigan (Chairman of BlueVoyant International and ex Director of Government Communications Headquarters (GCHQ)).